edmolima/rhyolite/README.md

   - [Funding](#funding)
   - [License](#license)

+rhyolite is a modern project designed for reliability and maintainability.

 ## About

-rhyolite is a modern project designed for reliability and maintainability.
+rhyolite is a modern monorepo where **each package is fully independent**.
+Every package has its own `package.json`, `tsconfig.json`, scripts, dependencies, and build process.
+The root only manages workspace-wide tooling and utilities.

+**Best practices:**
+- Add new packages in `packages/` with their own configs and dependencies
+- Use `pnpm` for workspace management, but keep each package self-contained
+- Lint, format, and test can be run per package or from the root using workspace scripts

 ## Getting Started